Penicillin G Benzathine

 Acute glomerulonephritis: Prophylaxis (secondary) in patients with a history of acute glomerulonephritis

-Respiratory tract infections: Treatment of mild to moderate upper respiratory tract infections caused by streptococci susceptible to low, prolonged serum concentrations of penicillin G
+Respiratory tract infections: Treatment of mild to moderate upper respiratory tract infections (including pharyngitis) caused by streptococci susceptible to low, prolonged serum concentrations of penicillin G

 Rheumatic fever and chorea: Prophylaxis (secondary) of rheumatic fever and/or chorea